 As much as I enjoyed the joke above, it speaks to a very serious problem; Our tendency to be easily offended.
 I would add, a lack of Commitment, and a failure to bond.
 It’s easy to leave a church when the folks in it mean nothing to you.

 In every church I have ever attended, I have been offended.
 The times that I threw my hands up and walked out, never to return, were in churches that I was unable to form meaningful relationships.

 I have come to see my church friends as a part of my extended family.
 In varying degrees, I have invested in them, just as they have invested in me.
 Originally, our faith brought us together, but grace and determination bind us together.

 In moments of offence, leaving a church makes me feel better for the moment.
 However, I found that same offense waiting for me in my next church.
 I can’t run from God’s Hammer and Chisel, He is going to use relationships, wherever I am, to conform me into the image of Christ.

 Dear friend, once you find a church you are happy with, dig in and form meaningful relationships.
 Bond with those around you.
 Be willing to be wronged by them, and purpose to love them when they offend you.
 You are not alone; God is asking them to do the very same things toward you.

 Offenses reveal our sin nature; how we respond to them reveal the progress God has made in shaping our character.
 God uses the people around us to expose our character flaws.
-The sooner you learn to love your offender the sooner God will put away his Hammer and chisel.
+I am learning that the sooner I learn to love my offender the sooner God puts away his Hammer and chisel.